SundeepK/Splitter/README.md

 Splitter
 ========

 Splitter is a box2d slicing engine used to split shapes into smaller ones.
 It comes with a simple texture mapping class that can texture your split shapes for you, given the original box2d body and texture co-ordinates.
 Also, its under MIT liscence.
+Still under active development.

 ![ScreenShot](https://raw.githubusercontent.com/SundeepK/Splitter/master/images/splitter_test_image.png)